+ii.
 Consider all potential sources of pollutants associated with applicable TMDLs listed in Attachment H, and state whether or not sources of those pollutants are present on-site;

-Consider the quantity, physical characteristics (e.g., liquid, powder, solid), and locations of each potential pollutant exposed, source handled, produced, stored, recycled, or disposed of on-site.
+iii.
+Consider the quantity, physical characteristics (e.g., liquid, powder, solid), and locations of each potential pollutant exposed, source handled, produced, stored, recycled, or disposed of on-site;

-Consider the degree to which pollutants associated with those materials may be exposed to and mobilized by contact with stormwater.
+iv.
+Consider the degree to which pollutants associated with those materials may be exposed to and mobilized by contact with stormwater; and,

+v.
 Consider the direct and indirect pathways that pollutants may be exposed to stormwater or authorized non-stormwater discharges.
 This shall include an assessment of past spills or leaks, non-stormwater discharges, and discharges from adjoining areas.

+c.
 Description of site-specific BMPs implemented to reduce or eliminate stormwater pollution, including the following, if applicable:

-Minimum sediment and erosion control BMPs as outlined in Attachments D and E of this General permit;
+i.
+Minimum sediment and erosion control BMPs as outlined in Attachments D and E of this General Permit;

-Active treatment systems (Active Treatment System Plan as required by Attachment F);
+ii.
+Active treatment systems as included in an Active Treatment System Plan (as required in Section E.1 of Attachment F);

-Passive Treatment Technologies (Passive Treatment Plan as required by Attachment G);
+iii.
+Passive treatment technologies as included in a Passive Treatment Plan (as required in Section D.2 of Attachment G);

-BMPs implemented to address applicable Total Maximum Daily Loads implementation requirements (as required by Attachment H); and
+iv.
+BMPs implemented to address applicable TMDL implementation requirements (as required by Attachment H); and,

+v.
 Dewatering systems (as required by Attachment J).

+d.
 Site-specific BMPs initialized immediately to temporarily stabilize an area disturbed by construction where construction activities will not be resumed within 14 days;

+e.
 Identification, elimination, control, or treatment information for all non-stormwater discharges from the site not regulated by this or another NPDES permit;

+f.
 Description of efforts and BMPS used to minimize and control pollutants discharged from equipment and vehicle washing, wheel wash water, and other wash waters.
-Wash waters must be captured and properly disposed of and/or treated to mitigate impacts to water quality.
+Wash waters must be captured and properly disposed of and/or treated to mitigate impacts to water quality;

-Description of efforts and BMPs used to minimize exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste and other materials present on the site to precipitation and to stormwater.
+g.
+Description of efforts and BMPs used to minimize exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides, detergents, sanitary waste, and other materials present on the site to precipitation and to stormwater;

+h.
 Description of spill and leak prevention and response plan including:

+i.
 Procedures that effectively address hazardous and non-hazardous spills in accordance with law;

+ii.
 Spill and leak response equipment and materials to be available on-site, cleaned up immediately, and disposed of properly; and,